The Meaning of the Word

 Who We Serve

 Caritas of Austin serves over 20,000 people each year whose opportunities have been diminished by poverty and homelessness.
 Our clients include households of all sizes; many of whom are veterans, refugees, women and children.
-They all share a common reality: they are struggling to get by.
-They are currently homeless or could become homeless at any time.
-Regardless of clients’ past experience and future goals, Caritas works alongside each one to increase stability and self-sufficiency.
+They all share a common reality: they do not have a stable place to call home.
+Some have experienced homelessness for years and others have just found themselves without a place to call home.
+We believe that people lack not the motivation to improve their life, but the opportunity to do so.
+We help people restore stability in their lives so that choices, not circumstances guide their journey.

 Homelessness and Poverty